microsoft/Test-NetStack/README.md

-# Test-NetStack: A Network Congestion Tool
+# Test-NetStack: A network integration testing tool

+## Synopsis

+Test-NetStack is a powershell-based testing tool that leverages stress-testing utilities to identify potential network (fabric and host) instability.

+Specifically, Test-NetStack can help you test native, synthetic, and hardware offloaded (RDMA) data paths for issues with:

+- Connectivity
+- Packet fragmention
+- Low throughput
+- Congestion

+This tool will be updated over time to provide enhanced recommendations

-## Introduction
+## Description

-Test-NetStack is a pester-integrated powershell tool that attempts to stress and strain the network fabric in order to isolate RDMA issues and failures.
-RDMA-based infrastructure is often difficult to properly configure and validate.
-Enterprise customers working within the realm of Software Defined Data Centers (SDDC), Software Defined Networking (SDN), and Storage Spaces Direct (S2D) find themselves without a tool that may allow them to identify network failures -- especially when it comes to the RDMA protocol.
-When networking failures occur, they can be sourced in 100 different software/firmware/hardware problems.
-Thus, we have built a tool that attempts to filter down the network stack, granting enterprise customers the ability to hone in on true RDMA issues by first confirming the more traditional network configurations.
+Network diagnosis poses a challenge for Windows Administrators as there are a number of configuration points on (e.g. Windows) and off-box (e.g. physical network infrastructure).
+This can be compounded by separate data paths (e.g. RDMA vs synthetic) and the fact that Windows Administrators do not always control the physical network.

+In addition, traditional testing has relied on tools that leverage upper-layer protocols (e.g. DiskSpd and SMB) to test and validate functionality which adds additional complexity to testing as more variables are added to the test.

+Using this tool along with other Network testing and diagnosis tools such as PacketMon and Validate-DCB, Software-defined Data Center customers (e.g. Azure Stack HCI including SDN and S2D) can isolate complex network failure scenarios.

+# Test Details

-The tool itself first runs a number of traditional networking tools (e.g. ping) with the intent of confirming upper-layer infrastructure.
-Given a set or cluster of machines, the Test-NetStack tool identifies the Network Interface Cards (NICs) that are on the same subnet and vlan.
-These traditional networking tools are then run across every permutation of NIC pairs within each subnet and vlan in the following order by Test-NetStack:
+Test-NetStack first runs networking tools (e.g. ping, CTSTraffic) with the intent of confirming upper-layer infrastructure for native or synthetic traffic.

+Given a set or cluster of machines, Test-NetStack will identify the NICs that are on the same subnet and vlan.
+These networking tools are then run across every permutation of NIC pairs within each subnet and vlan in the following order by Test-NetStack:

+- ping (checking for connectivity)
-- ping
+- ping -f -l (checking for fragmentation)
-- CTS Traffic
+- CTS Traffic (stressing 1:N and many:1)

-After running the above tools, we may confirm with some degree of certainty that if there is truly a network failure, then it likely resides within the RDMA-based infrastructure.
-To confirm this notion, Test-NetStack runs the following RDMA-based network tools across every permutation of NIC pairs within each subnet and vlan:
+If the above tests pass, we will attempt to perform the same validation for RDMA.
+To do this, Test-NetStack runs the following network tools across every permutation of NIC pairs within each subnet and vlan:
-- NDK Ping
+- NDK Ping (testing RDMA connectivity)
-- NDK Perf
+- NDK Perf (stressing 1:1 and congesting with many:1)

-By running this set of tools across a machine set's network infrastructure, we hope to properly isolate, identify and investigate RDMA-based failures.

-## Setup and Requirements
+## Run the tool

 In order to run Test-NetStack, a few short steps are necessary to setup and enable each individual stage within the tool itself.
 A script has been provided that completes most of the setup, however, there are still a number of required manual steps.

 First and foremost, it is necessary to clone this repository to a domain-joined host's C:\ drive.
 Specifically, clone the repo to a new directory called "Test-NetStack."
 The setup script depends on the repository's location being in C:\Test-NetStack.